Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 What's in your head is just as important as what's in your pack.

-A great time on the trail boils down to good gear + lots of knowledge.
+A great time on the trail boils down to accumulating experience and lots of knowledge.

-Maybe you should start with a few simple overnight hiking trips to give yourself plenty of time to develop a strong skill set.
+Maybe you could start with a few simple overnight hiking trips or a long weekend, to give yourself plenty of time to develop a strong skill set.

 But there's one more essential ingredient for feeling great on your backpacking trip!